mosaicnetworks/evm-babble/README.md

 EVM-BABBLE is a wrapper for the Ethereum Virtual Machine (EVM) which is meant to
 work side-by-side with a Babble node.
 Ethereum transactions are passed to Babble
-to be broadcasted to other nodes and eventually fed back to the State in Consnesus
+to be broadcasted to other nodes and eventually fed back to the State in Consensus
 order.
 Babble ensures that all network participants process the same transactions
 in the same order.
 An API service runs in parallel to handle private accounts
 and expose Ethereum functionality.